algolia/algolia-csv-js/readme.md

  - `-d` let you set the delimiter used in your file.
 This should be set in quotes.
 Default is ','.
  - `-b` let you set the batch size.
 Default is 10000.
  - `--clear-index` forces the index to be cleared before uploading the new data.
- - `--parse-arrays=` let you specify if a column value should be splitted with ',' before uploading the data.
-More than one column can be set.
+ - `--parse-arrays=column` let you specify if a column value should be splitted with ',' before uploading the data.
+More than one column can be set using this parameter multiple times.
  - `--geo-colums=latCol,longCol` let you specify two columns that are to  be used for creating the special algolia attribute `_geoloc`

 ### As a library